Meltrust/Design-Teardown/README.md

-# smithemas_youtube_webpage
+# Design Teardown

+This is a heat map of the webpage at [Smashingmagazine.com](https://www.smashingmagazine.com/)

+Additional description about the project and its features.

 ![screenshot]()

-This is a webpage that looks so similar to youtube but it isn't the real youtube you know, don't get confused.
-It's just that we are great web developers so we can do the trick.

 ## Built With

 - HTML,
 - CSS

 ### Milestone

-To create a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy.
+- To create a grayscale heat map of the website at [Smashingmagazine.com](https://www.smashingmagazine.com/) that indicates which elements have the greatest weight in the visual hierarchy.

 ## Live Webpage